 Stephanie "Stef" Steinbrenner

 Stef's friends with Andy and, like her, doesn't usually associate with the Goonies.
-But she ends up following Andy anyways.
+But she ends up following Andy and getting pulled into the quest anyways.

 Lotney "Sloth" Fratelli